Cities With the Most Young Homeowners

 • Percentage of under 35-year-olds that own: 37.2%

-12. Photo Credit: Jacob Boomsma / Shutterstock
+12. A stunning aerial photograph showcasing a collection of buildings from a top-down perspective.
+Photo Credit: Jacob Boomsma / Shutterstock

 Aurora, CO